 3. Global Manufacturing Enabled Fast Scaling

-| Country | Strength |
+| Country | Manufacturing Strength |

 |---|---|

-| Vietnam | footwear excellence |
+| Vietnam | Footwear production excellence |

-| China | knit and technical fabrics |
+| China | Precision knitting & technical fabrics |

-| Indonesia | sportswear capability |
+| Indonesia | Sportswear manufacturing capability |

-| Cambodia | flexible apparel production |
+| Cambodia | Flexible apparel production |

-| India | cotton-heavy categories |
+| India | Cotton-heavy apparel categories |

 Source: https://en.wikipedia.org/wiki/Adidas